darekkay/evaluatory/README.md

 Web page evaluation with a focus on accessibility.

+Currently, it is mainly a wrapper around [axe-core](https://github.com/dequelabs/axe-core), which tests a website for accessibility issues.
+Evaluatory comes with two essential improvements:

-This project is an alternative to tools like [webhint](https://webhint.io).
-Its goal is to scan websites and provide useful feedback on things to improve.
-The main motivation is being able to run [axe-core](https://github.com/dequelabs/axe-core) at different breakpoints at the same time (e.g. mobile, tablet and desktop).
+- Run checks at multiple breakpoints at the same time (e.g. mobile, tablet and desktop).
+Some accessibility issues are only applicable to certain breakpoints.
+- Provide a visual HTML results page.

+This project uses a modular architecture, so in the long term it could become an alternative to tools like [webhint](https://webhint.io).

 ## Installation